By Kate Orchard

 Building a Digital Experience

 The driving idea behind experiential retail is that in a landscape where there are so many options for consumers, your brand differentiator isn’t just your product or service offering, it’s the shopping and buying experience that you can provide customers.
 For brick and mortar shops, this may look like anything from offering classes and demonstrations, to incorporating art exhibits, food and drinks, or even amusement park rides into the store environment.
 For digital businesses, there are many options to bring these features online.

 We’re starting to see some great examples.
 L’Oreal’s websites, for example feature a “virtual try on,” where a user can upload a photo of themselves and apply different shades of lipstick or foundation to determine match.
 Other brands like Nike and Tesco use a club or membership model, where in addition to getting the product or service you purchase, you also get access to community features like forums, online classes, games, and more.
 Other brands are live streaming classes and services.
 Many service providers offer personalized diagnostic quizzes to recommend the best product match for each customer.
 All of these efforts emphasize the experience of research and interacting with the brand — not just the product.

 Achieve an Experiential User Journey

 So how do you take your website or mobile app from a well-oiled machine meant to highlight your products to an equally well-oiled machine that creates a unique experience?
-Unsurprisingly, the answer starts with measuring your existing data and testing new experiences.
+Unsurprisingly, the answer starts with measuring your existing data and A/B testing new experiences.
 The tricky thing is that while conversions like add to carts, registrations, and purchases will always be important, new metrics also come into play.